 From characters to UI, being an artist in games can require vastly different skillsets.
 One such specialty is technical art.

-Ahead of our full guide to finding a job as a technical artist in the coming weeks, technical art director at Atomhawk Liam Fleming gives us an introduction to the craft.
+Before reading our full guide to finding a job as a technical artist, start here with technical art director at Atomhawk Liam Fleming giving us an introduction to the craft.

 What does technical art entail?

 "By and large, technical artists work as a bridge between artists and programmers," Fleming tells the GamesIndustry.biz Academy.

 "More traditional art roles are usually focused on the creative side of the process, such as designing the characters, props, or environments, essentially defining an artistic vision, and executing on it by building the required assets.
 They home in on more traditionally artistic skills such as the ability to draw, design or sculpt.

 "Technical artists ensure assets and pipelines are developed in such a way that the artistic vision remains as intact as possible"